-Up this week sharing her labour induction in the birth story series is first time mum Aileen Deegan of Olivia’s Mother Blog.
+Up this week sharing her labour induction in the birth story series is first-time mum Aileen Deegan of Olivia’s Mother Blog.

 My Labour Induction Birth Story by Aileen Deegan

-When it comes to labour or giving birth, every woman’s experience is different and there’s plenty of people out there that would scare the bejaysus out of you when it comes to telling their birth stories, but being induced into labour is pretty much the same feeling for every woman (I think!).
+When it comes to labour or giving birth, every woman’s experience is different and there are plenty of people out there that would scare the bejaysus out of you when it comes to telling their birth stories, but being induced into labour is pretty much the same feeling for every woman (I think!).
 It’s not natural and it’s not nice but sometimes there’s no other choice.

 I was eleven day’s overdue and well into my third week of my maternity leave when I made the trip to the hospital to be medically induced.
-When I look back now, I was so patient in the run up to my due date, I kept saying, the baby will arrive when it’s good and ready, but I do remember being very disappointed when I woke each morning post-term realizing I hadn’t gone into labour that night!
+When I look back now, I was so patient in the run-up to my due date, I kept saying, the baby will arrive when it’s good and ready, but I do remember being very disappointed when I woke each morning post-term realizing I hadn’t gone into labour that night!
 Being brought in to be induced made me feel like a failure.
 I desperately wanted to labour naturally and without intervention but it wasn’t meant to be.

 As a first time mother, I did read a lot to do with pregnancy, labour, and birth.
 Well, I thought I had!
 You see, I didn’t read one word about being induced, not one.
 I guess I had convinced myself that I would go into labour naturally because I was very active throughout my pregnancy and I also believed it when people told me “just by looking at me” that I definitely wouldn’t go over.
 It’s gas the stuff you believe about something no one has control over, not even you!
 So by law, I should’ve started myself, you know!
 But I didn’t, because pregnancy is unpredictable.
 The only thing I did know about being induced was that some sort of gel would be put onto my cervix to bring on contractions.
 Maybe I was told more and I didn’t listen, either way, I went in there oblivious to what lay ahead.

 We arrived early in the morning and buzzed our way through to the maternity ward.
-Within an hour of doing all the formal stuff I was hooked up to a fetal monitor for an hour or so, to monitor the baby’s heart rate.
+Within an hour of doing all the formal stuff, I was hooked up to a fetal monitor for an hour or so, to monitor the baby’s heart rate.
 All was well so a doctor applied the first round of gel to my cervix.
 It was pretty much a waiting game…a long waiting game.
 Nothing much was happening so the doctor applied the second round of gel some four to five hours later and that’s when things started moving…

 It’s known that medically induced contractions are more intense than when you labour naturally.
 I didn’t know this at the time though.
 And although I was a first time mother and didn’t have anything to compare my contractions to, I can honestly say those contractions could not have been normal.
 They just couldn’t have been.
 What felt like a mere 30 seconds between each one, this was enough to make me panic and feel very scared.
 But I shouldn’t have let fear take over.
 I tried everything that felt remotely comfortable, I got out of bed, had a walk around, had a quick dip in a bath.
 But I still felt like I was suffocating.
-By this point I was in full blown labour.
+By this point, I was in full blown labour.

 I was given valuable advice during my pregnancy… ‘get the epidural if you feel you need to, there’s no one standing outside with a reward if you don’t’.
 And how right she was!
 I decided to have an epidural (at 4cm), not because I wanted it there and then but because the midwives were actually encouraging me to have one.
 I never expected that, I always thought they preferred if you hadn’t, but in hindsight I think it was because I wasn’t coping with the intense contractions.
 Once I focused long enough to actually say YES to it, I had it administered and I felt such relief 20 minutes later.